owenmonroe/knowledge_periodicals_text_reuse/007_transcripts3.md

 _____
 Notices of the Month.

-February 2 Candle Miss Day, so-called from the ancient customs of carrying lights and procession in honor of the Feast of the Purification of the Virgin Mary, celebrated by the Romish Church.
+February 2, Candlemass Day, so-called from the ancient customs of carrying lights and procession in honor of the Feast of the Purification of the Virgin Mary, celebrated by the Romish Church.
 On this day, on Candlemas Day, the Rosemary, mistletoe and other elements of the Merry Christmas times were.
 Moved from the halls and windows of our ancestors and the Christmas brand, to which allusion has been made in volume seven, page 439, having been lighted in a loud sub.
 Turn until sunset was then quenched and preserved for the succeeding year.

 Shrove tide was, in olden times a season of much feasting and supportiveness, in which the people indulged in order to console them for the fasts and mortifications of the ensuing Lent.
 A kindred spirit to the author of the Anatomy of Alms, stubs, seized with a sudden frenzy of alliteration, has personified Shrove Tuesday as "sole monarch of the month, high Stewards to the stomach.
 First they refer it to the frying pans greatest Bashar to the batter bowls protector to the pancakes first founder of the fritters.
 Baron of Bacon Flitch, Earl of Egg Baskets and for egg.
 Magnificent conclusion.
 The most corpulent commander of those Cholleriche things called Cookes."* The disgusting practice of beating and throwing at cocks, which was formerly a favorite pastime with the English of of this time, is now, we are happy